 The compound is a polyphenol – that is, a class of plant-based chemical substances with antioxidant properties.

-Some studies have suggested that polyphenols may have a protective role against heart disease by improving vascular function and regulating inflammation.
+Some have suggested that polyphenols may have a protective role against heart disease by improving vascular function and regulating inflammation.

 New research, presented at the American Heart Association's Arteriosclerosis, Thrombosis and Vascular Biology and Peripheral Vascular Disease 2017 Scientific Sessions in Minnesota, examined the effect of resveratrol on artery stiffness in people with diabetes.